jono-rams/PolySolve/CONTRIBUTING.md

 ## Reporting Bugs

-If you find a bug, please open an issue on our Gitea issue tracker.
+If you find a bug, please open an issue on our GitHub issue tracker.
 Please include as many details as possible, such as your OS, Python version, steps to reproduce, and any error messages.
 [Report a Bug](https://github.com/jono-rams/PolySolve/issues/new?assignees=&labels=bug&template=bug_report.md&title=)

 ## Suggesting Enhancements